 Formation of a blood clot/thrombus in the stented segment of the artery and/or adjacent area.
 This usually results in an acute occlusion, chest pain or development of an acute MI.
 Stent thrombosis usually occurs up to 30 days following the procedure.
+Patient must be currently affected by Stent Thrombosis as evidenced by AMI, ACS, or Clinical Angina to code this risk factor.

-An occlusion alone or plaque build-up DOES NOT constitute coding.
+An occlusion alone, in-stent restenosis, or plaque build-up DOES NOT constitute coding.